execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 $2 = {<text variable, no debug info>} 0xf7e38500 <exit>
 ```

 The address contains a null byte.
-We can't use it, but looking at the code around exit, we can use the address right before since it's just a nop instruction:
+We can't use it, but looking at the code around exit, we see that the address right before is usable since it's just a nop instruction:

 ```bash
 (gdb) x/5i *exit-1